DolbyLaboratories/dlb_mp4demux/README.md

+> ⚠️ **Deprecation Notice**
+>
+> This project is no longer maintained as of **2026-02-06**.
+>
+> The dlb_mp4demux repository has been deprecated and will remain available temporarily for reference.
+No further updates, bug fixes, or security patches will be provided.
+> Developers are encouraged to migrate to actively maintained MP4 container libraries such as Bento4 or MP4Box (GPAC), which offer broader feature support and ongoing development.

 # dlb_mp4demux

 The Dolby MP4 streaming demuxer (dlb_mp4demux) is a software implementation of a demuxer of fragmented or unfragmented ISO base media file format (mp4).
 It supports demuxing of Dolby Digital (AC-3), Dolby Digital Plus (E-AC-3), and Dolby AC-4 audio formats as well as Dolby Vision.
 It is designed for use on architectures with limited resources.